-Traditional tiling, exposed brickwork, elegant toffee-coloured seats and the eponymous stove create a tasteful and comfortable space that’s as conducive to a business lunch as a group celebration or romantic date.
-(If we could change one thing, it would be the cold, office-like light bulbs that are a little too corporate for our liking; candles work hard to offset their pallor at night, but it’s an uphill struggle.)
+Traditional tiling, exposed brickwork, elegant toffee-coloured seats and good lighting create a tasteful and comfortable space that’s as conducive to a business lunch as a group celebration or romantic date.

 At the helm is Anthony Smith who, after years of cooking around the world, has come back to his roots to delight north city diners with his seasonally led menus and modern style.
 Fans of The Pig's Ear will sense a shared philosophy - and perhaps a little overlap of specialities, such as a delicious Wicklow venison tartare - but Mr Fox is very much its own place and part of its charm is the unusual dishes that you won't see elsewhere.

 The high quality and careful selection of ingredients is very evident, and there's a light sprinkling of name checked items too - Carlingford oysters (individually priced), perhaps, and Goatsbridge trout caviar - although it would be nice to see who the many excellent suppliers are, and for the friendly and helpful staff to be better informed about provenance (although they are more than willing to check details with the kitchen).

 A short lunch and pre-theatre menu focuses on quality and interest rather than offering a wide choice (how many early dinner menus kick off with pig's head and smoked pear...?, and an adventurous à la carte is available for lunch as well as dinner.